fknMega/ReboundGuardian/README.md

    node index.js
    ```

    The bot will log in with each account specified in `accounts.json` and monitor the group chats for member removal events.
-When a member is removed, the bot will automatically re-add the member if their ID matches any of the account IDs in `accounts.json`.
+When a member is removed, the bot will automatically re-add the member if their ID matches any of the user IDs of the clients.

 3. The console will display logs indicating the status of each client and the re-addition of members.